DanielJDupont/react-animejs-wrapper/readme.md

 Allows the use of Anime.js with React JSX elements to quickly and easily use powerful animations.

 This package was also created to meet the needs of Interview Py.
-It is a comprehensive language focused interview prepration resource that prepares software developers and engineers for coding interviews using Python.
+It is a comprehensive interview prepration resource that prepares software developers and engineers for coding interviews using Python.

 ### Installation